Q: What is a freestanding birth center. Why would I choose one over a hospital?

 The Eastside's largest freestanding birth center, PSMBC is located just blocks from Evergreen Hospital.
 We are proud of the cooperative relationships we have developed with providers in the areas hospitals.

-We are one of the only birth centers contracted with CIGNA.
-We are also contracted with DSHS, Exchange Plans, Regence, Aetna, First Choice, Premera, Group Health and almost all other major carriers.
+Our facilities are two of the only birth centers contracted with CIGNA.
+We are also contracted with DSHS, Exchange Plans, Regence, Aetna, First Choice, Premera, Kaiser, and almost all other major carriers.

 Q: What are your office hours?

-A: You can reach our front desk staff during our business hours:
+A: You can reach our front desk staff in Kirkland:

-If you call outside of business hours you will reach our Answering Service.
+If you call Kirkland or Renton outside of business hours you will reach our Answering Service.

 Q. Is there some way I can help at the birth center?